falcosan/mcp/README.md

 - `sessionTimeout`: Session timeout in milliseconds (Default: 3600000)
 - `sessionCleanupInterval`: Session cleanup interval in milliseconds (Default: 60000)

-#### Meilisearch Connection Options

-- `meilisearchHost`: URL of the Meilisearch instance (Default: "http://localhost:7700")
-- `meilisearchApiKey`: API key for authenticating with Meilisearch (Default: "")

 ### Using the MCPClient